Ludwig II: Posthumously completed portrait by Gabriel Schachinger

 Cheese and body care

 A Neuschwanstein word-picture mark had already been registered in 1950 by a cheese dairy from the Allgäu region (DE 627845 for Nice Class 29).
 There is also a valid "Neuschwanstein Castle" trade mark for body and beauty care products (DE 398424357).

 "Herrenchiemsee" was only secured by the Free State as a word mark for some Nice Classes in 2018 (EM 017993359).
 Much older is "Schloss Herrenchiemsee", applied for in 1964 by a wine wholesaler (DE 805906).

 A supermarket chain has registered "Schloss Linderhof" as a word mark for sparkling wines (DE 788743 since 1963; also EM 00523879).
 "Linderhof", on the other hand, is again a word mark of the Free State (DE 303351500, EM 017993357).

 Royal technology pioneer

 Ludwig II, Bavaria's unfortunate fairytale king, is still very much present 135 years after his death, not least because of these stamps.
 Incidentally, the Reichspatentamt (Imperial Patent Office), predecessor of the DPMA, was founded during Ludwig's reign (1877).
-For the creation of his artificial worlds, the king pushed technology forward at an unheard-of rate at the time: his neo-rococo sledge was probably the world's first vehicle with electric lighting.
+For the creation of his artificial worlds, the king pushed technology forward at an unheard-of rate at the time: his neo-rococo sledge was one of the world's first vehicles with electric lighting.

 His "Venus Grotto" in Linderhof Palace had one of the first electric power stations and a lighting system that was hypermodern at the time, as well as a wave machine.
 Because the king wanted it to imitate the light of the Blue Grotto of Capri, the BASF company developed a "process for the representation of artificial indigo" on his behalf, for which it was granted a patent in 1882 ( DE21592).